Herbal medicine has been successfully used for thousands of years. All cultures developed their own traditional herbal medicine.

 In addition, St John’s Wort is a liver tonic and can reduce the half life of prescibed medicine by metabolizing it too quickly.
 So many doctors will warn patients of this when prescribing drugs.

-2. Blood thinning herbs such as Dan Shen, Willow Bark, Dang Gui, Tao Ren are contraindicated with blood thinning drugs, such as warfarin, as the blood can become too thin and cause internal bleeding.
-In addition, Fish Oil, Vitamin K and Vitamin C can also cause excess blood thinning if used with these drugs.
+2. Blood thinning herbs such as Willow Bark are contraindicated with blood thinning drugs, such as warfarin, as the blood can become too thin and cause internal bleeding.
+In addition, Fish Oil, Vitamin K and Vitamin C can also cause excess blood thinning if used with these drugs, so are always contra-indicated.
+Ginkgo biloba, however, is safe to take with blood thinning medications.